MB3hel/GDSercomm/README.md

 # GDSercomm

+# THIS HAS BUGS AND I NO LONGER USE IT / MAINTAIN IT.
+Recommended to use my [GDSerial](https://github.com/MB3hel/GDSerial) library instead or use the upstream version [here](https://github.com/Superwaitsum/GDSercomm).

 For of [Superwaitsum's repo](https://github.com/Superwaitsum/GDSercomm).
 Forked to add a `write_raw` function.
 Also added build scripts `build_...`.

 GDNative Serial port communication